Our rating(3.7/5)

 Card machines and POS equipment

-In the UK, Epos Now users have the option to integrate with card machines from Paymentsense, Global Payments, Zettle by PayPal, Retail Merchant Services (RMS), Worldpay and Verifone.
+Epos Now users can integrate with card machines from Paymentsense, Global Payments, Retail Merchant Services (RMS) and Worldpay.

 Integrations